Dennis C. Rose

 Dennis began his legal career as a defense attorney with the law firm of Anderson Cox and Ennis in Wilmington, North Carolina, where he worked for insurance companies defending accident claims.
 In 1993, Dennis moved back to the Outer Banks, and he began his general practice of law by handling various types of criminal and civil cases throughout North Carolina.
 He continued to develop his trial practice by defending various clients who had been charged with serious felonies, including rape and capital murder.

 As the years went by, Dennis continued to develop a civil litigation practice by helping clients resolve contract disputes, employment matters, and assisting those persons seriously injured on their job or injured because of someone else’s conduct.
-In 1995, he and his partner and long-time family friend, Peebles Harrison, began the law firm of Rose & Harrison.
+In 1995, he and his law partner and long-time family friend, Peebles Harrison, began the law firm of Rose & Harrison.
 In 2000, James R. Gilreath, Jr., joined Dennis and Peebles.
 In 2019, attorney David B Powers joined the firm.

 Dennis grew up on a small farm in Southeastern Virginia.
 He attended James Madison University where he studied Political Science and Economics.
 Dennis received his Bachelor of Science Degree from the James Madison University in 1988.
 After moving to Nags Head, on the Outer Banks, and working for a year, Dennis enrolled in law school at the University of Mississippi, where he received his Juris Doctorate Degree in 1992.
 In 1992, he completed an internship with a United States Magistrate for the United States District Court - Eastern District of North Carolina.
 Dennis is admitted to practice in North Carolina and in the Commonwealth of Virginia.
 Dennis concentrates his practice in trial litigation.
 He represents both plaintiffs and defendants in trial.

 Dennis has served as past Secretary, Vice-President, and President of the First Judicial District Bar.
-He is a member of Mt.
+Dennis is a member of Mt.
 Olivet Methodist Church and previously served as a member of the Board of Directors for the Beach Food Pantry.
 Dennis enjoys hunting, baseball and spending time with his young daughters.

 M. Peebles Harrison